Alisa Kleybanova: 2008

 The following week, undeterred, she attempted to qualify for another Tier-II tournament at Antwerp, Belgium, and this time succeeded, after defeating world No. 206, Ekaterina Dzehalevich, 6–3, 7–6 in the second round of the qualifying draw, and Swedish world No. 67, Sofia Arvidsson, 4–6, 7–5, 6–3 in the qualifying round.
 In the first round of the main draw, she stunned world No. 18, Ágnes Szávay, 6–2, 6–3; and in the second she edged out world No. 38, Kateryna Bondarenko, in an extremely close match to reach her career-first WTA-level quarterfinal, where she met world No. 1, Justine Henin, for the first time.
 Although the Russian teenager lost 4–6, 3–6, she was assured of taking home enough ranking points from this event to reach the top 100 for the first time in her career; and in practice she landed at world No. 82.

 In late February, she entered the qualifying draw for the Tier-II event at Dubai and defeated world No. 60, Timea Bacsinszky, in the first round before losing a very close three-set battle in the second round of qualifying to rising world No. 123, Monica Niculescu, despite winning more games than her opponent in the overall match.

 In early March, her ranking having slipped just a couple of places to No. 84, she entered qualifying for the Tier-I Indian Wells Open, having failed by only one place to attain direct entry, but unexpectedly fell at the first hurdle in three sets to world No. 186, Rika Fujiwara.

-Towards the end of the month, she persevered in attempting to gain entry to events of Tier-I calibre at Miami, and this time succeeded, scoring back-to-back comfortable straight-sets victories over Hungarian world No. 127, Gréta Arn, and resurgent former top-50 star Mashona Washington of the USA, for the collective loss of just nine games in two matches.
+Towards the end of the month, she persevered in attempting to gain entry to events of Tier-I calibre at Miami, and this time succeeded, scoring back-to-back comfortable straight-sets victories over Hungarian world No. 127, Gréta Arn, and resurgent former top-50 star Mashona Washington of the US, for the collective loss of just nine games in two matches.
 In the main draw, she defeated world No. 44, Olga Govortsova, then unexpectedly one-sidedly thrashed world No. 15, Nicole Vaidišová, to reach the third round, where she lost to on-form world No. 20, Vera Zvonareva, 1–6, 4–6.
 The 65 ranking points accrued from this performance lifted her world ranking to a new career high of 70.

-At Wimbledon in June, Kleybanova played in three events: Singles, Doubles (with Dominika Cibulková), and Mixed Doubles (with Sonchat Ratiwatana of Thailand).
+At Wimbledon in June, Kleybanova played in three events: singles, doubles (with Dominika Cibulková), and mixed doubles (with Sonchat Ratiwatana of Thailand).
 In singles, she made it to the fourth round, her best career Grand Slam tournament result, losing to the reigning Wimbledon champion and seventh seed, Venus Williams.
 On the way, she defeated unseeded Tzipora Obziler of Israel in the first round, beat tenth seed Daniela Hantuchová in the second round, and overcame unseeded Ai Sugiyama in the third round.
 She retired in the first round of ladies' doubles and lost in the first round of mixed doubles.